PhilAndrew/JumpMicro/README.md

 You are looking at an Akka Http server delivering a ScalaJs page running in OSGi in Felix Embedded.

+## How to create a new MicroService

+Creating a new one is done by copying one to a new folder.
+This is done by running JMCloner, go into the JMCloner and run ```sbt run```, then http://localhost:8081/, click on the MicroService you want to clone, type in a new name such as JMNewMicroService and press "Clone MicroService".
+This creates a new directory with a copy of that MicroService with a new name.

 ## Adding SBT dependencies

 Dependencies in SBT are usually written as follows